Written by on . Last updated June 18th, 2026.

 Earthquake Intensity Map based on Shakemap Data provided by USGS.

 People that feel an earthquake may report their experience to the US Geographic Survey.
-Currently, 1 person has reported shaking in one place in Solomon Islands.We keep updating this article as more ground reports become available.
+Currently, 5 people have reported shaking in 2 places in Solomon Islands.We keep updating this article as more ground reports become available.
 You may report that you felt this earthquake here.

 Places with most reports: